-The Northshore Hamilton PDA Development Scheme (the development scheme) is applicable to all development on land and water5 within the PDA.
+The Northshore Hamilton PDA Development Scheme (the development scheme) is applicable to all development on land and water within the PDA.

-The development scheme became effective on 3 July 2009 and was amended on [insert gazette date].
+The development scheme became effective on 3 July 2009 and was amended on 28 October 2022.

 1.4 Content of the development scheme